 Norwegian Airlines flies Boeing 787 Dreamliners for its long-haul transatlantic routes and offers a Business Class that is better than the Premium Economy offered by the likes of British Airways (read my review of British Airways Premium Economy), but that is not as good as the Business Class (or Club World) products offered by the major carriers.
-This intermediate product, described by Norwegian as “Business Class in the 1990s” (and which is similar to domestic first within the US), offers larger seats in a separate cabin from economy but not lie flat seats.
+This intermediate product, described by Norwegian as “Business Class in the 1990s” (similar to domestic first within the US), offers larger seats in a separate cabin from economy but not lie-flat seats.

 What I like about Norwegian is the age of their planes.
 Norwegian’s fleet consists of more than 100 aircraft, including Boeing 737-800s for its short-haul operation and Boeing 787 Dreamliners for its long-haul operation.
 With an average fleet age of just 3.6 years, Norwegian has one of the youngest and greenest fleets in the world.
 This means that their Premium product is consistent across the fleet, and you can enjoy flying transatlantic in the newest planes.